vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 Research is a large extent a media endeavour, and so there is a large incentive to reach out for the fame by surprise breakthrough or confirmation the most extraordinary dreams and biases.
 Common problems are unfair or irrelevant comparisons, or misunderstanding of what is measured.
-To avoid wasting time on unlikely or irrelevant results, consider diligence methods below to analyze claim's validity.
+To avoid wasting time on unlikely or irrelevant results, consider diligence methods below to analyze claim's credibility or believability meaning correctness, completeness, and importance.

-## The Main Contribution's Relevance and Importance
+## The Main Contribution Relevance, Impact, and Open Questions
 Primary questions for each research to ask is:
 1. What is the main idea in one sentence?
 Usually there is just one main idea, that can be summarized into one sentence even if you are not an expert in the research area.
 Lack of central point is suspicious.
 2. What impact this may have and why is this important and relevant?